willimsbw/logs-analysis-project/README.md

 ## Getting Started

-The first thing to do is download answers.py, create-views.sql, and newsdata.sql.
-Then, you can create a database called "news" and fill it with the news website's data by running the following command on a machine with [PostgreSQL](https://www.postgresql.org/) installed:
+The first thing to do is download answers.py and create-views.sql.
+Then, on a machine with [PostgreSQL](https://www.postgresql.org/) installed, you can create a database called "news" containing the following tables, and fill those tables with records:

 ```
-psql -d news -f newsdata.sql
+CREATE TABLE articles (
+    author integer NOT NULL,
+    title text NOT NULL,
+    slug text NOT NULL,
+    lead text,
+    body text,
+    "time" timestamp with time zone DEFAULT now(),
+    id integer NOT NULL
+);

+CREATE TABLE authors (
+    name text NOT NULL,
+    bio text,
+    id integer NOT NULL
+);

+CREATE TABLE log (
+    path text,
+    ip inet,
+    method text,
+    status text,
+    "time" timestamp with time zone DEFAULT now(),
+    id integer NOT NULL
+);
 ```

 At that point, make sure answers.py and create-views.sql are in the same directory, and execute one of the following commands (depending on your python configuration):